fabriciocolombo/delphi-rest-client-api/README.markdown

 This will result in an empty response (nil for objects).
 You'll have to check if your objects has been assigned after every request.

-`AErrorMessage` contains the content of the response.
+`AHTTPError.ErrorMessage` contains the content of the response.
 You can deserialize this to display your own error message (see `RestJsonUtils.TJsonUtil`).

 ```delphi